 The writing world has changed dramatically since I came on board—the emergence and boom of eBooks and multiple platforms has given new options to writers and publishers—but the goals I started with are still the same: finding a way to do what I love and hopefully giving you something to love in the process.
 I’ve said before that if I can give you a moments escape—a reason to put off the dishes, to keep turning the pages, to stay on the beach just a few minutes longer—that’s what I’m looking for.
 It’s what books have done for me all my life, and I’m honored I can be on both sides of the stories-telling fence.

-Like any career, there’ve been highs and lows along the way (many of which are chronicled in my blog if you’re interested), stalls (mostly due to my own needed breaks since a sweet little curly headed girl entered my world), but I’ve still got stories to tell and you’re still reading – so it’s full speed ahead!
+Like any career, there’ve been highs and lows along the way (many of which are chronicled in my blog if you’re interested), stalls (mostly due to my own needed breaks since two sweet little girls entered my world), and big pushes forward(whoo-hoo bestseller list), but I’ve still got stories to tell and you’re still reading – so it’s full speed ahead!

 Really though, thank you for being here.
 I find it gratifying, humbling, and really just plain exciting that the words in my head go to your hands and you like them.
 So thank you for reading, and for choosing my stories.